pra85/wistia-doc/_posts/projects.md

 To delete a project, select *Delete Project* from under the
 <span class="action_menu">Project Actions</span> menu.

+{{ "Deleted projects can't be restored, so make sure you absolutely want to delete your project before proceeding." | alert }}

 {% post_image hashed_id: '206d83a6cf49018acfa4a6ee39d8f2d393f1f0fc', class: 'center' %}

 Say *sayonara* to that project!